Higher Education as Research Object (HERO)

 You are invited to submit an abstract outlining in brief your analysis of the central problems confronting the university today.
 Examples of topics that may be relevant include the casualization of faculty, the rising costs of higher education, limitations on academic freedom, internationalization, digitalization, and student employability.
 We welcome contributions from all disciplines.

-For more information, see conferene webpage.
+For more information, see conference webpage.

 Organized by HERO in cooperation with The Philosophy and Theory of Higher Education Society (PaTHES) and Centre for Integrated Research on Culture and Society.

-HERO is financed by the Disciplinary Domain of Humanities and Social Sciences.If you would like to receive regular updates from the network, please contact Johan Boberg.
+HERO is financed by CIRCUS – Centre for Integrated Research on Culture and Society and the Department of Education.If you would like to receive regular updates from the network, please contact Johan Boberg.